eclipse-thingweb/node-wot/README.md

 ### As a browser library

 node-wot can also be imported as browser-side library.
-To do so, include the following `script` tag in your html:
+To do so, include the following `script` tag in your HTML:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@node-wot/browser-bundle@latest/dist/wot-bundle.min.js"></script>